(Maximum Marks: 100)

 Question 1: [10 × 3]

-(viii) If the standard deviation of the numbers, and is , find the value of .
+(i) If the matrix is a singular matrix, find the value of .

 (x) Solve the differential equation:

 (a) Using the properties of determinants, prove that the determinant:

 is independent of .